jskjott/jskjott.github.io/pages/writing_drawings.md

 People who write their drawings are heavily biased by their experience of being part of a literate culture - their style, technique, and way of approaching drawing is visibly influenced by them being literate.

-People who are new to drawing are usually not new to the tools used for drawing.
+Individuals who are new to drawing are usually not new to the tools used for drawing.
 Most likely they use pens and pencils on a daily basis.
 They too have, probably, lived a life engaging with a visual world.

 When I first started drawing with pencils I had hundreds of hours of experience with using pencinls for writing, and I largely depended on this experience when I produced my drawings.
 For example, I would hold the pencil close to its tip and build up my drawing like I would letters, words, and sentences - by making single, discrete, strokes with the pencil.
 Because I heavily relied on my knowledge of writing to produce drawings one can say that I wrote my drawings.